 "I do not confirm it," he told RTL radio.
 But he added: "If what L'Equipe says is true, I can tell you that it's a serious blow for cycling."

-The International Cycling Union (search) did not begin using a urine test for EPO until 2001, though it was banned in 1990.
+The International Cycling Union did not begin using a urine test for EPO until 2001.
 For years, it had been impossible to detect the drug, which builds endurance by boosting the production of oxygen-rich red blood cells.

-Separately, the lab said it could not confirm that the positive results were Armstrong's.
-It noted that the samples were anonymous, bearing only a six-digit number to identify the rider, and could not be matched with the name of any one cyclist.
+The lab said it could not confirm that the positive results cited in L'Equipe were Armstrong's.
+It noted that the samples were anonymous, bearing only a six-digit number to identify the rider, and could not be matched with any one cyclist.